18Ishika/Quiz-Generator/README.md

 🔗 Share quiz links with others

-📊 Get real-time submission reports with details of who attempted and their scores
+📊 Get real-time submission reports with details of who attempted and their scores in form of pdf to analyse the results of performers.

 🖼️ Simple, minimal, and user-friendly interface